melaniednt/The-TMDB-5000-Movie-Database-/README.md

 # The-TMDB-5000-Movie-Database-
- Welcome to this GitHub project based on the TMDB Movie Metadata dataset.
-The goal is to introduce you to the world of databases by visualizing an existing database and extracting records through SQL queries.
-Explore movies and enhance your SQL skills with this rich and diverse dataset.
+Welcome to my new GitHub repository dedicated to the Kaggle TMDB Movie Metadata database.
+This project aims to provide me with training in the field of databases, learning to visualize and extract data using SQL queries.
+Join me in exploring the fascinating world of films through data!

+Binder link: